Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/BuildDockerFromSource.md

 ## 1. Set Your Docker Registry Address Variable

-Set your registry address variable `$docker_registry` for use in the subsequent steps
+1. Set your registry address variable to `$docker_registry` for use in the subsequent steps.

-    - Check if it is present `echo $docker_registry`
+1. Check if your registry address is present `echo $docker_registry`
-    - If you completed the automated setup for Azure Services than this file was generated.
+1. If you completed the automated setup for Azure Services than this file was generated.
 You can load by running:
     `source ./azure-cloud-services/outputs`

+### Alternate Registry
-   - If using some other registry, or if you set up Azure Services manually:
+If you are using and alternate registry, or if you set up Azure Services manually:

   `export docker_registry='<your registry name>/'`

-       - The registry name here should be the full URL wrapped in single quotes with a trailing slash.
-For example, if your ACR is `contoso`, use `'contoso.azurecr.io/'` here.
+_Note: The registry name here should be the full URL wrapped in single quotes with a trailing slash._

+For example: If your ACR is `contoso`, use `'contoso.azurecr.io/'`.

 ## 2. ACR, Kubernetes and Docker Authentication